krisrogers/smobs/README.md

     print 'There are {0} cars.'.format(Car.count())

+There are 3 cars.

     print '{0} of them have 4 wheels.'.format(Car.count({'num_wheels' : 4}))

+2 of them have 4 wheels.

     print 'The Toyota is {0}.'.format(Car.find({'make' : 'Toyota'})[0].colour)

+The Toyota is Red.

     for c in Car.all():
         c.delete()